g2384/Life-In-The-UK/Facts.md

 - It is important to recycle as much of your waste as you can.
 Using recycled materials to make new products:
   - uses less energy
-  - means that we do not need to extract more raw materials from the earth
+  - do not need to extract more raw materials from the earth
   - less rubbish is created, so the amount being put into landfill is reduced.
 - You can learn more about recycling and its benefits:
   - at www.recyclenow.com.
 At this website you can also find out what you can recycle at home and in the local area if you live in England.